an Alternative to Natural Health

-Heavy metal detoxification is important for anyone who has worked around a lot of chemicals in their job (including painters, beauticians, lab technicians, dry cleaners, carpet cleaners, farmers and factory workers in many industries).
-It's also a good thing for people suffering from any kind of chronic inflammatory disorder or problem that involves nerve damage.
-Another important time to do a heavy metal cleanse is after dental work that involves the removal of amalgam fillings from the mouth.
+Heavy metal detoxification is important for anyone who has worked around a lot of chemicals in their job (painters, beauticians, lab technicians, dry cleaners, carpet cleaners, farmers and factory workers).
+It's a good thing for people suffering from any kind of chronic inflammatory disorder or problem that involves nerve damage to do a heavy metal cleanse and after dental work that involves the removal of amalgam fillings from the mouth.

 Basic Heavy Metal Cleanse

-If you know or suspect you have heavy metal poisoning, it's probably a good idea to work with an experienced doctor, naturopath or herbalist to custom design a program for your individual needs.
-However, as a starting point, here's a basic mercury and heavy metal detox program.
+If you know or suspect you have heavy metal poisoning, it's a good idea to work with an experienced doctor, naturopath or herbalist to custom design a program for your individual needs.
+As a starting point, here's a basic mercury and heavy metal detox program.

 1 Heavy Metal Detox twice daily